hawaiimachinelearning/data-preprocessing-and-linear-regression/README.md

-# review-session-1
+# Review Session 1
-The slides and code for our first study group review session on Data Preprocessing and Linear Regression (Part 1 and 2 of the Udemy Machine Learning A-Z course).
+This repo contains the slides and code for our first study group review session on Data Preprocessing and Linear Regression (Part 1 and 2 of the Udemy [Machine Learning A-Z course](https://www.udemy.com/machinelearning/)).

 ## Content: